 - Portable Charger: If you’re planning to tackle some long day trips on the island and don’t want to risk a dead iPhone or camera, bring along a portable power bank like the Anker Powercore 10000.
 When fully-charged, this small & compact charger can deliver almost four iPhone charges before needing to be recharged.

-- Pocket WiFi: With all of Bali’s Instagrammable moments, stay in touch by renting a 4G WiFi Router for the duration of your trip.
-The router is available for pickup from Den Pasar International Airport and includes 1.3GB of data per day for up to 5 devices.
+- SIM Card: With all of Bali’s Instagrammable moments, stay in touch by picking up a SIM card for the duration of your trip.
+The SIM card is available for pickup from Ngurah Rai Bali Airport and includes 7GB of data.

 - Headphones: For the insanely long transpacific flight to Bali, a good pair of noise-cancelling headphones is a purchase that will prove itself useful time and time again.
 Many travellers love the Bose QuietComfort 35 II, but my own personal preference is for the Sony WH1000XM3, which seem to equalize pressure better while providing richer lows.